Syndace/python-omemo/README.md

 # python-omemo #

-TODO: Technically, double ratchet isn't used by the core library.

 A Python implementation of the [OMEMO Multi-End Message and Object Encryption protocol](https://xmpp.org/extensions/xep-0384.html).

-This library combines [python-x3dh](https://github.com/Syndace/python-x3dh) and [python-doubleratchet](https://github.com/Syndace/python-doubleratchet) with XMPP-specific functionality to offer a complete implementation of [XEP-0384](https://xmpp.org/extensions/xep-0384.html). python-omemo supports different versions of the specification through so-called backends.
+A complete implementation of [XEP-0384](https://xmpp.org/extensions/xep-0384.html) on protocol-level, i.e. more than just the cryptography. python-omemo supports different versions of the specification through so-called backends.
 One backend for OMEMO in the `urn:xmpp:omemo:1` namespace is shipped with python-omemo.
 A backend for (legacy) OMEMO in the `eu.siacs.conversations.axolotl` namespace is available as a separate package: [python-omemo-backend-legacy](https://github.com/Syndace/python-omemo-backend-legacy).
 Multiple backends can be loaded and used at the same time, the library manages their coexistence transparently.

 ## Installation ##